UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 Introduction
 ------------
 This tutorial is divided into three parts.
+You will use UMEP for processing.
 In :ref:`part 1<tc_part1>` you will use the SOLWEIG model to calculate mean radiant temperature [°C].
 In :ref:`part 2<tc_part2>` you will use the URock model to estimate wind fields and in :ref:`part 3<tc_part3>` you will combine your results from part 1 and part 2 into the Physiological Equivalent Temperature